JaimeStill/cipher-hub/readme.md

 ---

 **Built with ❤️ using Go standard library and security-first principles**
-*Current Focus: Step 2.1.2.2 Request Logging Middleware building on completed Step 2.1.2.1 Middleware Function Signature Pattern*
+*Current Focus: Step 2.1.2.3 CORS Handling Middleware building on completed Step 2.1.2.2 Request Logging Middleware with correlation IDs and performance metrics*